mathycoder/memory_lane/spec.md

 * The post '/login' route handles both of these.
 If the user types an email that doesn't exist, they are redirected to the login page with a flash message saying no account exists with that email.

+* When creating a new recollection, it'll send you a flash message and not persist the data if you try and submit a blank recollection.

 * It does something similar with authenticating a typed password.

 * Form requirements when inputting dates prevent users from typing a date not in the correct format.
+They also catch things like trying to submit a picture without selecting a file, entering a Memory without including a title or a date.

 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code